About Great Linford village, parish and park

 Additionally, the village High Street that can be seen today once had a number of “yards” on both sides, containing additional dwellings and perhaps some light industry.
 Bird’s Yard, Chapel Yard and Pinney’s Yard are long gone, but Rivett’s Yard, situated between number 27 and the stone built house known as The Salt Box, survives still as a private drive.
 Resident village photographer Harry Bartholomew (1862-1934) had his dark room in Rivett’s Yard, and is said to have dried his photographic plates there in the sun.

 The village High Street was once a quite industrious place, with many trades represented.
 Alongside Harry Bartholomew’s photography business, there was at one time or another a general store and post office, a butchers, a bakers and a blacksmith’s forge.
-The pub in the High Street now known as The Nag’s Head has long served the village and is certainly very old, having gone through a number of name changes; it was the White Horse in the 1750s and the Six Bells in the 1760s, the latter name undoubtedly a result of the recasting of the 5 church bells in 1756 and the addition of a new sixth bell.
-Several other public houses were established in the parish along the route of the Grand Junction Canal, though of these only The Black Horse continues to trade, the Wharf Inn having closed and been converted to a private residence.
+The pub in the High Street now known as The Nag’s Head has long served the village, with a first reference to a publican occurring in 1792.
+There have been other pubs in the village, some still surviving like the Black Horse Inn, others like the Wharf Inn, White Horse and Six Bells, having been lost over time.
+The latter named pub was undoubtedly named on the occasion of the recasting of the 5 church bells in 1756 and the addition of a new sixth bell.
 Pubs were more than a place to drink, and were frequently used for sales, and places for coroner's juries to convene.

 Great Linford Manor Park